 Before your child can be admitted to any Primary School an Immunisation certificate must be obtained from the Environmental Health Office or your Doctor.
-If confirms that your child has been immunised against: Tetanus, Diphtheria, Polio, Measles and Mumps.
+If confirms that your child has been immunised against: Tetanus, Diphtheria, Polio, Measles and Mumps, COVID depending on child's age.